 HTML field properties

-An HTML field can be added by selecting ❶ a field within the Standard or Additional tab and clicking on the ❷ Insert Field dropdown.
+Add an HTML field by selecting ❶ a field within the Standard or Additional tab and clicking on the ❷ Insert Field dropdown.
 Under the listed options, click on ❸ Insert as HTML.

 Under the field’s properties, we can adjust the ❶ Import Type and the ❷ Encoding.

-- HTML Plain: (obsolete, available for compatibility reasons with older versions) no encoding is applied upon import.
+- HTML Plain: Apply no encoding upon import.

-- Single Encoding: (obsolete, available for compatibility reasons with older versions) For usage with style sheets and if single encoding has been applied to special characters.
+- Single Encoding: For usage with style sheets and if single encoding has been applied to special characters.

 - Double Encoding: To be used when style sheets are applied in MS Word on the respective field.
-Double encoding is applied upon import to handle special characters.
+Apply Double Encoding upon import to handle special characters.

-- As External Content(default): To be used when no style sheets are applied in MS Word on the respective field and the source format should be kept.
+- As External Content: To be used when no style sheets are applied in MS Word on the respective field and the source format should be kept.

-By default, As External Content is selected, and it is the native OpenXML and recommended option for inserting HTML.
+The default selection is As External Content, which is the native OpenXML and recommended option for inserting HTML.

-For the HTML Plain, Single Encoding, and Double Encoding import types, the ❷ Enable HTML Formatting For Fields setting must be enabled in the Advanced Template Settings under the ❶ General tab in order to display their contents in the default (“Normal”) Word style.
-If the As External Content import type is selected, this setting does not need to be activated.
+For HTML Plain, Single Encoding, and Double Encoding import types, enable❷ Enable HTML Formatting For Fields setting in the Advanced Template Settings under the ❶ General tab to display their contents in the default (“Normal”) Word style.
+You do not need to activate this setting if you select the As External Content import type.

 Formatting HTML fields

 Changing the font of an HTML field in a template will not alter how its contents are displayed in a generated document.
 The field will take on the default style of the document instead.
-In order to change the appearance of an HTML field’s contents, the default style must be changed.
+Change the default style to modify the appearance of an HTML field’s contents.

-For hyperlinks within HTML fields, the “Hyperlink” style must be configured separately to distinguish the link in the generated document.
+For hyperlinks within HTML fields, configure the “Hyperlink” style separately to distinguish the link in the generated document.

 Pre-Processing HTML with Rich Text fields

-Sometimes, issues may occur when inserting a rich text field as HTML into a template.
-This may result in unintended formatting issues.
-This can be resolved by implementing a HTML pre-processing rule that can match the field’s formatting with the rest of your document.
+Sometimes, unintended formatting issues may occur when inserting a rich text field as HTML into a template.
+You can resolve this by implementing an HTML pre-processing rule to match the field’s formatting with the rest of your document.
+To implement this, add the following SettingsKey:

 {